 Every child learns to eat at different rates.
-Some may not need all the steps and are happy to dive in and try eating whereas others are more sceptical and need to be more comfortable with foods first before putting them in their mouths.
+Some are happy to dive in whereas others need to be more comfortable with foods first and take many steps to eating.

-If you have tried various methods to get your child to eat to not much success then this information on the 6 steps to eating (2) will help you to understand how children learn to eat and the steps needed first.
+If it’s taking many tries to eat new foods then it helps to understand the 6 steps to eating (2).
+This will help you to understand how children learn to eat and the steps needed first.
 It is often overlooked and taken for granted that kids will just put food in their mouths.

 What are the steps to eating?

 - Tolerate – this means for example, being in the same room as the food or having the food in front of you at the table or near to you.